SergiiBurgazlieiev/SergiiBurgazlieiev/README.md

 SWE - Frontend Developer
 ------------------------

-Resourceful Software Engineer with a proven record of delivering impactful solutions in fast-paced environments.
-Skilled in collaborating with cross-functional teams to meet tight deadlines and drive revenue growth.
-Experienced in migration projects, user-facing feature implementation, and enhancing usability and performance.
-Proficient in advanced testing methodologies and optimization techniques.
-Holds an Ed.S. in Information Management Systems and a Bachelor's degree in Computer Science.
-Passionate about coding with JavaScript, React, GraphQL, and Next.js.
+Results-driven front-end developer with a proven track record of driving substantial revenue growth and enhancing system performance.
+Lead projects that significantly increased annualized revenue and improved user experience metrics.
+Expertise in developing user-facing features, optimizing testing methodologies, and leveraging advanced technologies such as React.js, JavaScript, GraphQL, and TypeScript to create scalable, high-performance applications.
+Established unified design systems to enhance efficiency and scalability, designed intuitive interfaces, and implemented API integrations for impactful data insights.
+Passionate about continuous learning, actively engaged in tutorials and courses to stay at the forefront of front-end development trends.

 * 🌍  I'm based in Chicago City
 * 🖥️  See my portfolio at [MyPortfolio](http://sergiiburgazlieiev.netlify.app/work)